lbTarrell/ultrasaagain/data/nlu.md

 - give me some playlist
 - i want a youtube playlist
 - introduce me a playlist
+- give me a playlist
+- give me playlist
+- any music playlist
+- playlist
+- any musicplaylist

 ## intent:inform
 - The daily calories should be below [1800](targetcalories)